laravel/docs/blade.md

 In this example, the `@` symbol will be removed by Blade; however, `{{ name }}` expression will remain untouched by the Blade engine, allowing it to instead be rendered by your JavaScript framework.

-Using the `@` symbol as a prefix will work to escape Blade directives existing directives:
+Using the `@` symbol as a prefix will work to escape existing Blade directives:

     {{-- Blade source code --}}
     @@json()